languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -For OpenOffice.org integration, OpenOffice 3.0.1 or later.

 Usage:
- -To integrate LanguageTool into OpenOffice.org, you can use two methods:
+ -To integrate LanguageTool into OpenOffice.org or LibreOffice, you can use two methods:

  1. Double-click LanguageTool-###VERSION###.oxt.
-If you
+The extension should
-  have OpenOffice.org 3.0.1 integrated into the environment, the extension should start installing.
+  start installing.
 Follow the on-screen instructions.

- 2. If the above method doesn't work, call Tools > Extension Manager > Add... in OpenOffice.org and browse for the LanguageTool-###VERSION###.oxt file.
+ 2. If the above method doesn't work, call Tools > Extension Manager > Add... in OpenOffice.org/LibreOffice and browse for the LanguageTool-###VERSION###.oxt file.

   Close and restart OpenOffice.org Writer.
 Remember to close the